gragusa/Divergences.jl/README.md

 ```julia
 CR(::Real)
 ```
 The Hellinger divergence is obtained by `CR(-1/2)`.
-For a certain value of `alpha`, `CressieRead` correspond to a divergence that has a specific type defined.
-For instance `CR(1)` is equivalent to `ChiSquared` although the underlying code for evaluation and calculation of the gradient and Hessian are different.
+For a certain value of `alpha`, `CressieRead` corresponds to a divergence with a defined specific type.
+For instance, `CR(1)` is equivalent to `ChiSquared` although the underlying code for evaluation and calculation of the gradient and Hessian are different.

-Three versions of each divergence in the above list are implemented currently.
-A *vanilla* version, a modified version, and a fully modified version.
+Three versions of each divergence in the above list are currently implemented: a vanilla version, a modified version, and a fully modified version.
 These modifications extend the domain of the divergence.

-The **modified** version takes an additional argument that specifies the point at which the divergence is modified by a convex extension.
+The **modified** version takes an additional argument that specifies the point at which a convex extension modifies the divergence.
 ```julia
 ModifiedKullbackLeibler(theta::Real)
 ModifiedReverseKullbackLeibler(theta::Real)
 ModifiedCressieRead(alpha::Real, theta::Real)
 ```

-Similarly, the **fully modified** version takes **two** additional arguments that specify the points at which the divergence is modified by a convex extensions.
+Similarly, the **fully modified** version takes two additional arguments that specify the points at which a convex extension modifies the divergence.
 ```julia
 FullyModifiedKullbackLeibler(phi::Real, theta::Real)
 FullyModifiedReverseKullbackLeibler(phi::Real, theta::Real)